Variables and Types

 Types

-CColon has six built-in types:
+CColon has eight built-in types:

 int